semimod/DMT-core/doc/source/installation/install_dmt.rst

         NGSPICE:    ngspice # Command to execute the circuit simulator ngspice.

-This changes the default bash command to start the software.

-Additionally you can add a DMT configuration file ``DMT_config.yaml`` into your working directory.
 The configuration in the working directory will overwrite the user configuration on the home directory and the default configuration.
 This can be usefully if you have different projects on the same user, which need different database directories or custom_specifiers.

-DMT always tries to load:

-* the default config in the DMT installation directory (for example: ``venv/lib/python3.10/site-packages/DMT/config/DMT_default_config.py``)
-* the user config in ``~/.DMT/DMT_config.yaml``
-* the local config the working directory ``$PWD/DMT_config.yaml``

-The default config is overwritten by the existing keys from the user config, which is in turn overwritten by the existing keys from the local config.
-So if a key is not given in the local config, the user config value is used, if it is given there, if not the default value is employed.

 More installation details
 ----------------------------